TUDelft-MUDE/book/book/time_series/components.md

 (components)=
 # Components of time series

 A time series is a discrete time sequence of data points indexed in time which can be used to study a phenomenon.
 It is a record of the data collected at different points in time, it consists of discrete time samples of typically a continuous-time phenomenon in reality.
-The data are usually collected at fixed time intervals rather than just recording them intermittently or randomly.
-The fixed interval $\Delta t$, in the time domain, is defined as 'sampling interval' and, in the frequency domain, is defined as 'sampling rate' or 'sampling frequency' $f_s$, expressed for example in Hz:
+The data are usually collected at fixed time intervals rather than just recording them intermittently or irregularly.
+The fixed interval $\Delta t$, in the time domain, is defined as 'sampling interval' and, in the frequency domain, it is defined as 'sampling rate' or 'sampling frequency' $f_s$, expressed for example in Hz:

 $$ \Delta t = \frac{1}{f_s} $$

-A time series is denoted as
+A real-valued time series is denoted as

 $$Y(t) = [Y(t_1), Y(t_2), \ldots{}, Y(t_m)]^T$$

 The $Y(t_i)$ are random variables, since the data is affected by noise.

-The time instants, also defined as epochs, are $t_i = i \Delta t$, indicating that the samples are equally spaced in time intervals of $\Delta t$.
+The time instants, also defined as epochs, are $t_i = i \Delta t$, with $i = 1,\ldots,m$, indicating that the samples are equally spaced in time intervals of $\Delta t$.
 Assuming a unit time interval (i.e., $\Delta t=1$), then $t_i = i$ and we can write the time series as

 $$Y(t) = [Y(1), Y(2), \ldots{}, Y(m)]^T = [Y_1, Y_2, \ldots{}, Y_m]^T$$